 Tell us about your process from conception to creation

-My work generally comes to life through three phases.
-I first define a broad idea based on a gathering of experiences, sensations, thoughts, etc. This phase is very exciting.
+My work generally comes to life through three steps.
+I first define a broad idea of what I want to do.
+This phase is very exciting.
 Fantasy flows and all is possible.
-I love it, and it normally happens with no planning.
-It could be at night or while listening to music.
-Or I could be walking in the woods or visiting an exhibition.
+It normally happens unexpectedly.

-The third phase is doing the art work.
-Depending on what I choose to do—which project I decide to embark upon—there might be phases requiring more or less momentary creativity or problem-solving or energy.
-This is why I normally work on more than one piece at a time.
-Usually, I work on something new requiring fantasy and creativity along with another work which, once planned, requires mostly simple execution.
+The third step is doing the actual work.
+I normally work on more than one piece at a time.
+Usually, I work on something new requiring creativity along with another work, which is at a stage that requires simple execution.

 Tell us a bit about your chosen techniques and how you use them

-I am currently experimenting with different techniques, but I’ll describe the one that most characterises my recent fountain pen drawings series.
+I am experimenting with different techniques, but I’ll describe what characterises my fountain pen drawings series.

 What currently inspires you?

-As for textiles, I am generally inspired by the use of traditional materials and techniques to produce non-traditional innovative works.
-But I’m also equally inspired when new materials are applied to traditional techniques.
+As for textiles, I am inspired by the use of traditional materials and techniques to produce non-traditional works.
+But I’m also equally inspired when non conventional materials are applied to traditional techniques.

 Exploring mark making